Initialize JFrog Worker

 The name of the worker.

-This command will generate the following files:
+This command generates the following files:

-• tsconfig.json - The Typescript configuration file.
+• tsconfig.json - The TypeScript configuration file.

-• types.ts - A file containing the event's specific types that can be used in the worker code.
+• types.ts - A file containing the event's specific types that can be used in the Worker code.

-Initialize a new BEFORE_DOWNLOAD worker named my-worker.
+This example initializes a new BEFORE_DOWNLOAD Worker named my-worker.

 jf worker init BEFORE_DOWNLOAD my-worker